Weasy666/bevy_svg/README.md

     asset_server: Res<AssetServer>,
 ) {
     let svg = asset_server.load("path/to/file.svg");
-    commands.spawn(PerspectiveCameraBundle::new_3d());
+    commands.spawn(Camera3dBundle::default());
-    commands.spawn(SvgBundle {
+    commands.spawn(Svg3dBundle {
         svg,
         origin: Origin::Center, // Origin::TopLeft is the default
         transform: Transform {
-            translation: Vec3::new(0.0, 0.0, 1.5),
+            translation: Vec3::new(0.0, 0.0, -600.0),
-            scale: Vec3::new(0.05, 0.05, 1.0), // The scale you need depends a lot on your SVG and camera distance
+            // The scale you need depends a lot on your SVG and camera distance it
+            // is currently rather unpredictable, so you need to try it out a bit
+            scale: Vec3::new(1.0, 1.0, 1.0),
             rotation: Quat::from_rotation_x(-std::f32::consts::PI / 5.0),
         },
         ..Default::default()